ruggeri/tech-notes/randos/gear-shifting.md

 ## Gear Shifting For Maximum Acceleration

 Acceleration depends on the force where the tire meets the road.
-This force is equal to wheel torque times wheel radius.
+This force is equal to wheel torque divided by wheel radius.
 Smaller wheels should give faster acceleration, I suppose, at expense of top speed.

 To maximize acceleration, you maximize force.
 Which means you want to maximize wheel torque.
 What goes into wheel torque?

 - Engine torque
 - Gear ratio
-- Final drive ratio (a constant; it's just the gearing that connects the driveshaft to the rear axle).
+- Final drive ratio
+  - This is a constant.
+It's just the gearing that connects the driveshaft to the rear axle.
+We may ignore it.

 Great.
 Now, as you upshift, the gear ratio will drop.
 Gear ratio is expressed in terms of input gear:output gear.
 So you have the highest